assaferan/omf5/README.md

 where the  arguments are:

 The genus can be specified in one of two ways.
-Either via Q and f - [Q] is the quinary quadratic form (lattice) given as 15 comma-separated integers in a format specified by f, [f] is either 'GG' or 'A', the former for the format in Rama-Toranria webpage, the latter for the Magma format, in which case, the genus will be computed using p-neighbors, or via g and d - [g] is the name of a file containing the list of genera, [d] is the discriminant of the lattice, so that g[d] is the relevant genus, [p] is a prime at which to compute the Hecke matrix/eigenvalue, [L] is the preicision up to which to compute the hecke matrices/eigenvalues (a_p for p <= L and a_{p^2} for p^2 <= L), [c] is the conductor of the spinor norm character.
+Either via Q and f -

+[Q] is the quinary quadratic form (lattice) given as 15 comma-separated integers in a format specified by f,

+[f] is either 'GG' or 'A', the former for the format in Rama-Toranria webpage, the latter for the Magma format,

+in which case, the genus will be computed using p-neighbors, or via g and d -

+[g] is the name of a file containing the list of genera,

+[d] is the discriminant of the lattice, so that g[d] is the relevant genus,

+[p] is a prime at which to compute the Hecke matrix/eigenvalue,

+[L] is the preicision up to which to compute the hecke matrices/eigenvalues (a_p for p <= L and a_{p^2} for p^2 <= L),

+[c] is the conductor of the spinor norm character.
 If not specified, the program will compute all of them.
-At the moment, only relevant for computing a column of the Hecke matrix.If the flag -hecke is supplied, computes a column of the Hecke matrix, otherwise computes the Hecke eigenvalues of forms that are non-lifts.
+At the moment, only relevant for computing a column of the Hecke matrix.

+If the flag -hecke is supplied, computes a column of the Hecke matrix, otherwise computes the Hecke eigenvalues of forms that are non-lifts.
 If p is not supplied, computes the Hecke matrix of the first prime not dividing the discriminant.

 [form_idxs] is a list of indices of forms in the space for which to compute the hecke eigenvalues.
 If not specified, computes for all of them.

 If either L or p is not supplied, only decomposes the space, and finds Hecke eigenvectors.

 If the flag -hecke is supplied, computes a column of the Hecke matrix, otherwise computes the Hecke eigenvalues of forms that are non-lifts.
 If p is not supplied, computes the Hecke matrix of the first prime not dividing the discriminant.

 If the flag -row is supplied in addition to -hecke, computes a single row.

 If the flag -isom is supplied in additoin to -genus=g, read from the genus file, in addition to the list of genera, a list of fixed isometries (over QQ) between the different lattices in the genus.

 If the flag -tests is supplied, additionally runs standard tests.

 If the flag -nonlifts is supplied, computes eigenvalues only for the forms which are not lifts.

 Example runs: